PyCQA/isort/docs/major_releases/introducing_isort_5.md

-isort 5.0.0 is the first major release of isort in over five years and the first significant refactoring of isort since it conceived more than ten years ago.
+isort 5.0.0 is the first major release of isort in over five years and the first significant refactoring of isort since it was conceived more than ten years ago.
-It's also the first version to require Python3 (Python 3.6+ at that!) to run - though it can still be run on source files from any version of Python.
+It's also the first version to require Python 3 (Python 3.6+ at that!) to run - though it can still be run on source files from any version of Python.
 This does mean that there may be some pain with the upgrade process, but we believe the improvements will be well worth it.

 [Click here for an attempt at full changelog with a list of breaking changes.](https://timothycrosley.github.io/isort/CHANGELOG/)